cognitivetech/ollama-ebook-summary/summaries/Psychology_Majors_Companion.md

 - **1.1 Describe key concepts, principles, and overarching themes in psychology**
   - Understand the basic principles and concepts within various areas of psychology (e.g., biological, cognitive, social, developmental)
-- **1.2 Develop a working knowledge of psychology’s content domains**
+- **1.2 Develop a working knowledge of psychology's content domains**
   - Familiarize yourself with the major subfields of psychology and their key topics
 - **1.3 Describe applications of psychology**
   - Understand how psychological principles can be applied to real-world issues and problems